Buzztrends/API/README.md

 * _"google_trends"_ is only returned in case of general news and industry news

-* _"hashtag"_ is only returned in case of social media
+* _"hashtags"_ is only returned in case of social media

 </b>